augusto1997/my-hero-academy-api/README.md

 For questions and support please use the official [Discord channel](https://discord.gg/G7Qnnhy).
 The issue list of this repo is **exclusively** for bug reports and feature requests.

-## Issues

-Please make sure to read the [Issue Reporting Checklist](https://github.com/nestjs/nest/blob/master/CONTRIBUTING.md#-submitting-an-issue) before opening an issue.
-Issues not conforming to the guidelines may be closed immediately.